Last Updated: May 17, 2023

 In your own city or town, or in your state, what is the importance of having a community storm shelter within reach?

-In Madison, Ga., it was important enough for officials to open FEMA-compliant community tornado safe rooms built and installed by Survive-a-Storm Shelters just in time for the impending storm season last spring.
-In Kansas, it’s important enough to propose a bond issue.
-And in Oklahoma, it’s important enough to generate a $15,000 donation.
+In Madison, Ga., it was important enough for officials to open FEMA-compliant community tornado safe rooms built and installed by Survive-A-Storm Shelters just in time for the impending storm season last spring.
+In Kansas, it was important enough to propose a bond issue.
+And in Oklahoma, it was important enough to generate a $15,000 donation.

 Tested and built tough

 Survive-A-Storm tornado shelters are designed to withstand the toughest curve balls Mother Nature can throw.
 Our shelters have been tested for debris impact through Texas Tech University Wind Science and Engineering Research Center and are determined to meet all FEMA 320 and 361 guidelines.
 Each model is made with pride using American steel and is powder-coated for durability.
 Optional private bath facilities include a lavatory and toilet.

 What’s more, we can build community storm shelters big.
 Our 10’ X 56’ community shelter is 560 square feet and can comfortably shelter 112 occupants on perimeter and center bench seating.
 These shelters sit on an 18-inch thick concrete foundation engineered with several times as much rebar reinforcement as required — because when the 250 mph winds of an EF5 are breathing down your neck, it’s good to know you have extra protection.